USERRA and Veteran Employee Rights

 USERRA also requires that the employer make reasonable efforts to train or retrain returning employees so that they qualify for any advanced position they are entitled to fill.
-Once the service member is reemployed, he or she cannot be fired except for cause for a period of time determined by length of service, even if the employment is at-will.
+Once the service member is reemployed, they cannot be fired except for cause for a period of time determined by length of service, even if the employment is at will.

 If the employee returns with a service-connected disability, the employer is required to make reasonable efforts to return the employee to the same position or train them for a more suitable close approximation of the former position.

 Veteran Reemployment Requirements

 The service member or veteran employee must meet these five requirements in order to qualify for reemployment under the USERRA:

 - The service member must have left a civilian job for the purpose of performing voluntary or involuntary uniformed service;